maxbetjes/maxbetjes.github.io/src/background.markdown

 analytically.
-The key idea of GFRD is to decompose the many-body problem into one- and two-body problems that can be solved analytically via Green’s functions, and use these Green’s functions to set up an event-driven algorithm^[VanZon05_1](#c14),[VanZon05_2](#c15).
+The key idea of GFRD is to decompose the many-body problem into one- and two-body problems that can be solved analytically via Green’s functions, and use these Green’s functions to set up an event-driven algorithm^[VanZon05_1](#c16),[VanZon05_2](#c17).
 The Green’s functions allow GFRD to make large jumps in time and space when the particles are far apart from each other.

+>> In the original version of the algorithm, the many-body problem was solved by determining at each step of the simulation a maximum time step such that each particle could interact with at most one other particle during that time step^[VanZon05_1](#c16),[VanZon05_2](#c17).
+This scheme was a synchronous event-driven algorithm, because at each time step all the particles were propagated simultaneously.
+Moreover, the scheme was not exact, because the decomposition into single particles and pairs of particles involved cut-off distances, introducing a trade-off between speed and error.

 >>
-In the original version of the algorithm, the many-body problem was solved by determining at each step of the simulation a maximum time step such that each particle could interact with at most one other particle during that time step^[VanZon05_1](#c14),[VanZon05_2](#c15).
-Although already up to five orders more efficient than conventional Brownian Dynamics^[VanZon05_1](#c14) and also very accurate by its own right, the original GFRD algorithm has three
-drawbacks:

->>
-1. because of the synchronous nature, the decomposition into one and two-body problems has to happen at every simulation step;
-2. all components in the system are propagated according to the smallest tentative reaction time, making the performance sub-optimal;
-3. the decomposition into single particles and pairs of particles involves cut-off distances, which makes the algorithm inexact; the systematic error is controlled by a parameter that determines the probability that during a time step a particle travels a distance further than the maximum distance set by the requirement that each particle can interact with at most one other particle; this means that there is a trade-off between performance and error.

->>
-In the new version of the algorithm, we overcome the drawbacks of the original algorithm by implementing ideas of Opplestrup and coworkers^[Opplestrup06](#c17).
+In the new version of the algorithm, we have implemented ideas of Opplestrup and coworkers^[Opplestrup06](#c18).
 In this new scheme, protective domains are put around single particles and pairs of particles, as shown in Fig. 1.
 For each of the domains, the reaction-diffusion problem is solved analytically using Green’s functions.
 This yields for each domain an _event type_ and an _event